Multi-Depth Concept Extraction for Post-Hoc Vision Encoder Explanation: WSOL Results for different values

-In Table~\ref{tab:combined-kmeans}, we extend Tables 2 and 3 of the main paper for different numbers of clusters ($K=3$, $5$ or $7$).
+In Tables~\ref{apx-tab:combined-kmeans}, ~\ref{apx-tab:combined-kmeans2} and \ref{apx-tab:combined-kmeans3}, we extend Tables 5 and 6 of the main paper for different numbers of clusters ($K=3$, $5$ or $7$).
 We report here only values using the inner-box strategies.
 Overall, setting $K=5$ achieves the best performance.